From Euler to AI: Unifying Formulas for Mathematical Constants: Results

-Our method is applicable to mathematical constants other than $\pi$.
-Consider these two formulas for Ap\'{e}ry's constant, the Riemann zeta function value $\zeta(3)$: The second formula (\cref{eq:zeta3-fast}) \cite{kummer1837neue} has faster convergence rate compared to the classical definition of $\zeta(3)$ (\cref{eq:zeta3-def}).
-Our automatic procedure proves their equivalence by the coboundary transform (see \cref{appendix-results-equivalence-examples} for a complete exposition).
+Going beyond $\pi$, we automatically identified equivalent formulas for $e$, $\zeta(3)$, and Catalan’s constant—demonstrating the generality of the approach.
+Consider these two formulas for Ap\'{e}ry's constant, the Riemann zeta function value $\zeta(3)$: The second formula \citep{kummer1837neue} has faster convergence compared to the classical definition of $\zeta(3)$, though both converge polynomially.
+Our automatic procedure proves their equivalence by the coboundary transform and unifies them in the $\zeta(3)$ CMF (detailed in \cref{appendix-zeta3-unification}).

-As another example, the following two PCFs for Catalan's constant \cite{catalan_representations} are also coboundary equivalent (see \cref{appendix-results-equivalence-examples} for the coboundary matrix). and
+As another example, the following two PCFs for Catalan's constant \citep{catalan_representations} are also proven equivalent by UMAPS (\cref{appendix-results-equivalence-example-catalan}).
+A natural next step is to conduct exhaustive searches for other well-known constants, and fundamental mathematical structures in fields such as physics and computer science.
+See \cref{appendix-e-unification} for $e$ examples.